ElizabethPettit5/Clustering-Process-Tracing-and-Computational-Modeling/README.md

     (2) Exploratory: This cluster is almost X-shaped, showing heavy exploration of other decks before the participant decided on the deck of interest.
     (3) Arrowhead: This cluster shows some exploration, especially towards adjacent decks to the deck of interest.
 Eventually, the participant ends up crashing into the bounds of the search space before circling back to the chosen deck.
 This resulted in a total of 12 clusters, 3 for each deck.
 Thus, each instance was assigned to one of the 12 clusters.
 This was recorded in MasterLog_IGT_Clusters.xlsx as the variable k(12).
   Clusters were then collapsed into the 3 main trajectory shapes described above.
-For example, clusters 1,4,7 and 10 were all Direct clusters belonging to decks A, B, C and D respectively.
-Therefore, for the k(3) variable within MasterLog_IGT_Clusters.xlsx, all 4 clusters were coded as k=1.
-Clusters 2,5,8 and 11 were all Exploratory and coded as k=2.
-Clusters 3,6,9 and 12 were all Arrowhead and coded as k=3.
+For example, clusters 1,4,9 and 11 were all Direct clusters belonging to decks A, B, C and D respectively.
+Therefore, for the k variable within MasterLog_IGT_Clusters.xlsx, all 4 clusters were coded as k=1.
+Clusters 2,6,8 and 12 were all Exploratory and coded as k=2.
+Clusters 3,5,7 and 10 were all Arrowhead and coded as k=3.